Algebraic twists of modular forms and Hecke orbits: Estimation of the amplified second moment

 \begin{proposition} Suppose that $(d,e)$ is of {\rm Type} $(L^2,1)$ and that \eqref{p-epsilon-P} is satisfied.
 Then we have the equality

 \end{proposition}

 It remains to deal with the two types $(L,L)$ and $(1,L^2)$.
-We will transform each of the sums $\mathcal{E}_{\phi}(c,d,e)$ to connect them with the correlation sums $\wwd(K;\gamma)$ for suitable matrices $\gamma$.
-First, by twisted multiplicativity of Kloosterman sums, we get
+We will transform each of the sums $\tilde{\mathcal{E}}_{\phi}(c,d,e)$ to connect them with the correlation sums $\wwd(K;\gamma)$ for suitable matrices $\gamma$.
+First, observing that $(c,p)=1$ because $C<p$ (by combining~(\ref{eq-cond-1st}),~(\ref{Cchoice}) and~(\ref{p-epsilon-P})), the twisted multiplicativity of Kloosterman sums leads to

 where

 with

 We split the double sum over $n_1$, $n_2$ into congruence classes modulo $p$, and apply the Poisson summation formula and the identity